Beekeeping is one of mankind's oldest forms of agriculture

 Honeybees, while extremely beneficial, compete for floral resources and can spread pests and diseases to native pollinators.

 Having native bees present has been shown to make honey bees work faster

 This is another reason to foster environments for native pollinators and providing habitat and homes in your garden.

-Keeping native bees is a both a great addition and alternative to honey bees
+Keeping native bees is both a great addition and alternative to honey bees

-Unlike honeybees which are generally purchased, native pollinators can be attracted by providing bee houses and planting pollinator gardens, and leaving areas untamed when available.
+Unlike honeybees which are generally purchased, native pollinators can be attracted by providing bee houses, planting pollinator gardens, and leaving areas untamed when available.

 Are you interested in keeping honey bees or native bees and have questions?